Nagasaki45/UnsocialVR/README.md

 ## Running the project

-You will need:
+Make sure you have:

+- HTC Vive
-- Unity 2017.3.0p2
+- Unity 2017.3.0p2.
   - Dissonance Voice Chat 6.0.1.
 You will need to buy it from the assets store.
+- python 2.7
-- HTC Vive
+- PureData 0.48.1.

+How to run:

+1. Clone the project with `git clone --recursive https://github.com/Nagasaki45/UnsocialVR.git`
+1. Install the deep_disfluency requirements with `cd deep_disfluency && pip install -r requirements` (using a virtual environment is highly recommended).
+See `deep_disfluency/README.md` for more info.
+1. In a separate terminal open the deep_disfluency TCP server with `cd deep_disfluency && python asr_tcp_server_demo.py`.
+1. Open the `backchannels/server_WardTsukahara2000.pd` PureData patch.
+1. Open Unity and load the project.
+1. Import the Dissonance Voice Chat with its HLAPI adapter.
+1. Run!

+### PureData Ward & Tsukahara server note

+This TCP server can serve only one client at a time.
+If you are running multiple clients on the same machine (with the Simulator scene, for development/debugging), go to the `Player.prefab` and change the port to something else.
+Create another copy of the Pd patch and update the port there as well.
+No build the project and you have a new client and a new server that work with their own port.
+Make sure not to commit these changes into version control!